BEHIND THE SCENES

 The earliest record of loom use dates back to around the 5th millennium BC.
 These primitive looms were constructed of simple beams and bars to form a framework that supported the manipulation of warp and weft threads.
 The overall function of the loom remained virtually unchanged, but improvements were introduced in Europe and Asia during the medieval era.
 By 1500, The Navajo tribes were weaving vibrant blankets and rugs made from their abundant supply of sheep wool.
 With the ability to incorporate intricate stripes and various geometric shapes with color, the traditional loom was once again advancing.
 By 1700, the Jacquard loom with its punchcard and guided hook system, reinvented the textile industry, deeming itself one the most important inventions of the Industrial Revolution.

 The Tie-Up Textiles studio originated in the suburbs of Philadelphia but has since grown considerably and during the pandemic, relocated itself to the tiny city of Wilmington, Delaware.
-Currently, Tie-Up produces handwoven fabrics on two floor looms: a Norwood, and a Loüet David loom.
+Currently, Tie-Up produces handwoven fabrics on four floor looms: a Norwood, two Loüet Davids, and a tiny Saori PIccolo loom.
 The Norwood loom is constructed from gorgeous cherrywood with a convenient collapsible option for saving space between projects.
 This particular loom is a four-harness rising shed loom with a 28" weaving width.
 Now considered an antique, Norwood looms originated in Cadillac, MI by a furniture maker during the Great Depression.
 By 1996, all American-made production of these magnificent little looms had ceased.
 To come across one now is quite rare.
 Kathleen obtained this loom during her senior year of college and has used it for all production for over ten years.

 In the spring of 2023, the studio obtained its second production loom, a Loüet David.
 This piece is a retired studio loom from an art center in upstate New York.
 Named after David and Goliath, it is also a floor loom with compact 8-harnesses and a unique sinking shed.
 The David can achieve a 35" weave width and is considered the Rolls-Royce of floor looms today for its simple, light, and user-friendly construction.